10. Introducing Data Frames

 ## u w

-fetches the first 3 rows (by position – iloc
+It fetched the first three rows (by position; iloc

 is necessary)